 What if a child gets upset and lacks the maturity to deliberately choose a different way of handling disappointments, even exploding into a tantrum of tears and screams?
 I recently read that asking the child a few simple Math questions (2 + 2; 4 +4 ) will switch their mind into a different level and help them calm down.
 Brilliant, I thought to myself.
 Think I will try it myself to calm emotions.

-If possible bless the person who upset you or find a way to create a blessing out of a situation.
+Be creative to help someone who upset you or find a way to create a blessing out of a situation.
 Letting go of stressful thoughts is key, because the battle of life is in the mind.
+Loving people by finding ways to built someone up, encouraging them.
+Turning a discouragement into joy.

 Whatever is true, whatever is honorable, whatever is right, whatever is pure, whatever is lovely, whatever is kind and worthy of praise, think on those things.
 Philippians 4:8